oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 of Metric Groups each time.
 Usually care must be taken to ensure run-to-run stability and result repeatability if metrics from different runs are meant to be used together.
-When enumerating Metric tree to find a desired Metric Group, it’s important to know in advance which sampling type it will be used.
+When enumerating Metric tree to find a desired Metric Group, it's important to know in advance which sampling type it will be used.

 To enumerate through the Metric tree: